Crowd4SDG/crowdnalysis/README.md

 `pytest src/`

-If we want to get the logs of the execution do
+If we want to get the logs of the execution, do

 `pytest src/ --log-cli-level 0`

+To generate a coverage report along with the test, run

+`pytest --cov=src/`

+To display the latest generated report, execute

+`coverage report`

 ## Logging